HumanSignal/label-studio-ml-backend/label_studio_ml/examples/tesseract/README.md

 6. Upload tasks.

-   If you're using the Label Studio Local File Storage option, upload images directly to Label Studio using the Label Studio inteface.
+   If you're using the Label Studio Local File Storage option, upload images directly to Label Studio using the Label Studio interface.

    If you're using minio for task storage, log into the minio control panel at `http://localhost:9001`.
-Create a new bucket, making anote of the name, and upload your tasks to minio.
+Create a new bucket, making a note of the name, and upload your tasks to minio.
 Set the visibility of the tasks to be public.
    Furtner configuration of your cloud storage is beyond the scope of this tutorial, and you will want to configure your storage according to your particular needs.

-7. If using mini, In the project **Settings**, set up the **Cloud storage**.
+7. If using minio, In the project **Settings**, set up the **Cloud storage**.

-   Add your source S3 storage by connecting to the S3 Endpoint `http://host.docker.internal:9000`, using the bucket name from the previous step, and Access Key ID and Secret Access Key as configured in the prvious steps.
-For the minio example, uncheck **Use pre-signed-URLS**.
-Check the connection and save the storage
+   Add your source S3 storage by connecting to the S3 Endpoint `http://host.docker.internal:9000`, using the bucket name from the previous step, and Access Key ID and Secret Access Key as configured in the previous steps.
+For the minio example, uncheck **Use pre-signed URLS**.
+Check the connection and save the storage.

 8. Open the **Machine Learning** settings and click **Add Model**.